ramonpin/advent-of-code-elixir/README.md

 # Note

-My intention is to learn by doing the challenges and I am not trying to say my solutions are the better or the more idiomatic, even when I try to.
+My intention is to learn by doing the challenges and I am not trying to say my solutions are the best or the more idiomatic, even when I try to.